Hepatitis B from £40 per dose

 Preventing hepatitis b

 Travellers are particularly at risk if they have an accident and require medical treatment in a country with a high incidence of hepatitis B and a health care system with limited resources.
-In these circumstances, injections might be re-used or blood transfusions may not be screened for hep B. The hepatitis B vaccine prevents infection and protects you in case of such an emergency.
+In these circumstances, injections might be re-used or blood transfusions may not be screened for hep B. The hepatitis B vaccine helps prevent infection and protects you in case of such an emergency.

 Hepatitis B is also transmitted during sexual intercourse.
 If you have sexual intercourse during your travels, always ensure you use a condom to prevent transmission.
 Avoid procedures which involve piercing your skin, such as tattooing and acupuncture.